 The source code is available on GitHub.

 This brings us to the end of this article.
-Hope you got a basic understanding of how an Embedding Layer is used.
-Please remember to use it especially when dealing with a text preprocessing task.
+Hope you got a basic understanding of how Pandas Profiling can help you to perform a simple quick EDA.